Long Story Short (film): Plot

 Teddy visits Leanne and is surprised to learn that she is the owner of a Great Dane puppy (a dog Teddy disliked) and is dating a man named Patrick.
-He suggests they get a kiddie pool, which, as time shifts to their sixth anniversary, he falls into.
+He suggests they get a kiddie pool, which, as time shifts again, he falls into.
 Leanne and Patrick help him out and Teddy is shocked to see Leanne is no longer wearing his ring.
 She shamefully admits that she lost it at the beach, and couldn't find it even after hours of searching.
 Teddy takes the dog on a walk to the beach, where another year passes.
 He finds a chocolate bar containing peanuts in the sand and considers suicide.
 His daughter, Tallulah, whom he doesn't remember seeing since infancy and is now seven, tries to cheer him up.

 Another year passes.
 Teddy tries to call Sam but is heartbroken when he realizes that he has died.
 He visits Sam's grave, where he again encounters the strange woman who gave him the "gift" of fast-forwarding through his life.
 She explains that she was given a similar gift shortly before her own wedding; her experience made her realize that she didn't love her fiancé, and was in fact a lesbian.
 She often visits her lover's grave to show her how she's using the years she never got to give other people the same gift.

 On their tenth anniversary, Teddy rushes to Leanne's house and asks her to find the old tin can.
 Upon opening it, Leanne miraculously finds Teddy's father's ring.
 Teddy and Leanne finally reunite, and Teddy wakes up the day after the wedding.
-Now with a new outlook on life, Teddy calls his boss to inform her he will be cutting down his hours at work and studying photography, encourages Sam to get screened for skin cancer, and resolves to give the tin can to Becca so she can save her own marriage.
+Now with a new outlook on life, Teddy calls his boss to inform her he will be cutting down his hours at work and studying photography, encourages Sam to get screened for skin cancer, and resolves to give the tin can to Becka so she can save her own marriage.